-Our Core Characteristics attempt to define the seamless garment by which we conduct our life as a ministry, whether it be around the table of the Board, within the teams of teachers and retreat facilitators, or among the community of each program's participants.
+Our Core Characteristics define how we conduct our life as a ministry, whether it be around the table of the Board, within the teams of teachers and retreat facilitators, or among the community of each program’s participants.
 In all these venues, the Ministry:

-• Combines a clear Christian grounding with the ability to listen and recognize spiritual openings and committed journeys in whatever form they appear.
-This rare combination helps to lead one into deeper spiritual understanding and brings forth a greater tenderness with each other.
+- Explores our Christian grounding while listening to and recognizing spiritual openings and committed journeys in whatever form they appear.
+This rare combination leads to deeper spiritual understanding and brings forth a greater tenderness with each other.

 Education is a very important element in my understanding of my own ministry.
 It is very hard to grow in the religious life without some serious intellectual searching.
 Through my experiences of graduate school, I am particualrly aware of how inadequate an exclusively competitive academic approach is to religious learning.
 It neglects the reasons for intellectual work, i.e. the wish to glorify God and become more faithful, creative, and useful disciples.
 A competitive approach is also likely to create an atmosphere of fear and insecurity so that students are unable to learn and grow.
 However, my experiences have also taught me the significance of rigorous, in-depth education.
 (From A Lasting Gift: The Journal and Selcetd Writings of Sandra L. Cronk, edited by Martha Paxson Grundy, p. xxi)